 Online Privacy Statement & Information You Voluntarily Submit to the ACLU of Utah Site

-Please review our Online Privacy Statement, which is part of this User Agreement and describes how we handle any personally identifying information about ACLU of Utah Site users, including information you voluntarily submit to the ACLU of Utah Site.
+Please review our ACLU of Utah Online Privacy Statement, which is part of this User Agreement and describes how we handle any personally identifying information about ACLU of Utah Site users, including information you provide directly to the ACLU of Utah Site.
 By providing such information, you hereby acknowledge and agree to ACLU of Utah's treatment of such information as described in the Online Privacy Statement.

-Permitted Distribution.
-Unless the specific web page from which ACLU of Utah text materials is available indicates you may not do so, you may copy or distribute any text materials that appear on the ACLU of Utah Site in print or digital format only and only for the following non-commercial purposes: research, teaching, private study, and activism within a local geographic area regarding civil liberties issues.
-You may also distribute ACLU of Utah Content that is not ACLU of Utah text materials if and only to the extent that the specific launching page from which that ACLU of Utah Content is accessible, and/or the ACLU of Utah Content itself, explicitly indicates that the ACLU of Utah Content may be distributed in a specified manner, subject to the same three limitations stated above.
+You may also copy or distribute ACLU of Utah Content that is not ACLU of Utah text materials if and only to the extent that the specific launching page from which that ACLU of Utah Content is accessible, and/or the ACLU of Utah Content itself, explicitly indicates that the ACLU of Utah Content may be distributed in a specified manner, subject to the same three limitations stated above.

-Unless explicitly stated otherwise, all distributed copies must display the following copyright notice:
+All distributed copies, whether of text or non-text materials, must display the following copyright notice: